PAngayarkanni/pdsnd_github/README.md

 PDSND Project

 ### Description
-Cool Project explaining how to do version control
+Cool Project explaining how to do version control.
+This project helps to understand how to connect local repo with the remote repo.

 ### Files used
 bikeshare.py